 A total of 40 credit hours are required.
 Most of the courses will be based on the didactic courses in the School of Optometry's Doctorate of Optometry curriculum.
 Core courses will provide a breadth of background and also provide training in teaching methods, epidemiology, research design and writing and will be required to attend weekly research seminars.
 These core courses will add up to 15 credit hours.
 Electives totaling 25 credit hours will concentrate on one or two specialty areas in Optometry.
-Prior to registration for courses in the first semester the student will meet with the Associate Dean for Graduate Programs or a faculty mentor appointed by the Associate Dean to identify specialty areas, and to obtain advice on electives.
+Prior to registration for courses in the first semester the student will meet with the Associate Dean for Graduate Programs or with Program Director to identify specialty areas, and to obtain advice on electives.